 Lesson 15: Not every business needs investors

-Time and gain many ideas with non-profit bent have been featured on the show.
+Time and gain many ideas with a non-profit bent have been featured on the show.
 Sharks can be seen mentioning they should go for crowdfunding or donations, instead of seeking investment.

 If your idea or business model isn’t inclined towards generating huge profits, investors would shy away from investing.
-Moreover, if the model is such that it is not scalable it would not solve the purpose of the investors.
+Moreover, if the model is such that it is not scalable, it would not solve the purpose of the investors.

 Lesson 16: Not every business that secures investment succeeds

 Securing an investment doesn’t secure the future of a business.
 Many businesses that received handsome sums on Shark Tank didn’t make a mark.
 Many even shut down.

 Products like ToyGaroo, Body Jac, You Smell Soap, Qubits, and ShowNo Towels are counted as some of the biggest failures of Shark Tank.

 The reason for failure for each differs from an inability to catch up with the demand to a soured relationship with the investors.